 Configuring your Cloud Feeds

-- Learn the basics of using the Cloud Feeds feature from the Core Help or Core Video Library.
+- Learn the basics of using the Cloud Feeds feature from Core Help Center or Core Video Library.

 - Manage the rules for your Cloud Feeds.
 Rules let you set up categories and conditions for transactions as they transfer into Core and the accounts they get attributed to.